jleonard2099/LHG_CollegeBB/README.md

 This final phase will involve the following:
 - Updating the games to support modern rules
 - Including support files such as team files, leagues, schedules, etc.
-- Bug fixes / etc. as reported by longtime users and playtesters
+- Address gameplay bugs as reported by longtime users and playtesters

 ### The Future ###
 - Updating code to work with databases instead of flat files.